Akbar: Consorts and concubines

-In the year 1562, Akbar married the former wife of Abdul Wasi, the son of Shaikh Bada, lord of Agra.
-Akbar was enamored with her beauty, and ordered Abdul Wasi to divorce her.
+In 1562, Akbar married the former wife of Abdul Wasi, the son of Shaikh Bada, lord of Agra.
+Akbar was enamored with her beauty and ordered Abdul Wasi to divorce her.
 Another of his wives was Gauhar-un-Nissa Begum, the daughter of Shaikh Muhammad Bakhtiyar and the sister of Shaikh Jamal Bakhtiyar.
-Their dynasty was called Din Laqab and had been living for a long time in Chandwar and Jalesar near Agra.
+Their dynasty was called Din Laqab they lived in Chandwar and Jalesar near Agra.
 He married the daughter of Jagmal Rathore, son of Rao Viramde of Merta in 1562.

 His next marriage took place in 1564 to the daughter of Miran Mubarak Shah, the ruler of Khandesh.
 In 1564, he sent presents to the court with a request that his daughter be married to Akbar.
 Miran's request acceded and an order was issued.
-Itimad Khan was sent with Miran's ambassadors, and when he came near the fort of Asir, which was Miran's residence.
-Miran welcomed Itimad with honor and despatched his daughter with Itimad.
+Itimad Khan was sent with Miran's ambassadors.
+Miran welcomed Itimad with honour and despatched his daughter with him.
 A large number of nobles accompanied her.
 The marriage took place in September 1564 when she reached Akbar's court.
 As a dowry, Mubarak Shah ceded Bijagarh and Handia to his imperial son-in-law.

 He married another Rajput princess in 1570, Raj Kunwari, daughter of Kanha, the brother of Rai Kalyan Mal, the ruler of Bikanir.
 The marriage took place in 1570 when Akbar came to this part of the country.
 Kalyan made a homage to Akbar and requested that his brother's daughter be married to him.
 Akbar accepted his proposal, and the marriage was arranged.
 He also married Bhanmati, daughter of Bhim Raj, another brother of Rai Kalyan Mal.
 He also married Nathi Bai, daughter of Rawal Har Rai, the ruler of Jaisalmer in 1570.
 Rawal had sent a request that his daughter be married to Akbar.
 The proposal was accepted by Akbar.
 Raja Bhagwan Das was despatched on this service.
 The marriage ceremony took place after Akbar's return from Nagor.
 She was the mother of Princess Mahi Begum, who died on 8 April 1577.
 In 1570, Narhardas, a grandson of Rao Viramde of Merta, married his sister, Puram Bai, to Akbar in return for Akbar's support of Keshodas's claims on Merta.